xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 ### 4. Requirements

 4.1 Isolate the situation that causes the deadlock/hang.
-4.2 Make change(s) as need to prevent the deadlock/hang from happening.
+4.2 Make change(s) as needed to prevent the deadlock/hang from happening.

 ### 5. Design